kdalanon/ChatGPT-AutoHotkey-Utility/README.md

 > - Sending message to multiple models at the same time
 > - Web search
 > - And more!
->
-> For ongoing development, bug fixes, and the best experience, please switch to the new app: [LLM AutoHotkey Assistant](https://github.com/kdalanon/LLM-AutoHotkey-Assistant).

 # ChatGPT-AutoHotkey-Utility